Hall History

 Elaine Bergen serves up Irish Soda Bread March 2022

 The Hall celebrated its 100th Anniversary in April 2022.
 In May of that year, the community came together for a Visioning Event: Lower Granville Hall, the Next 100 Years.
 Input from that event and surveys taken throughout the previous year have set the course for the Hall in years ahead.
 Wisdom sharing events around growing, harvesting, preserving, and cooking food was high on the list of interests.
 Three community fundraisers, featuring fabulous fresh local foods, were held: a St. Patty’s Takeaway; July Dinner Theatre with the premiere of Simon Bonnington’s “The Rhubarb Stalks at Twilight”; and the 3rd Annual Holiday Tourtiere Takeaway.
-2022 came to a close with the announcement of a grant award from the province to fund a generator.
+2022 came to a close with the announcement of a grant award from the province (CCTH grant) to fund a generator.
 This grant will enable the Hall to function as a Comfort Station in times of crisis.
-The future is bright in Port Royal.